yujunz/gitlab.com-runbooks/docs/waf/cloudflare-managing-traffic.md

 `temporary`: Create the rule using the Cloudflare UI at https://dash.cloudflare.com/852e9d53d0f8adbd9205389356f2303d/gitlab.com/firewall/firewall-rules keeping in mind the layout of the rule description.

-`permanent`: Create the rule in Terraform.
+`long-term`: Create the rule in Terraform.
 For customer allowlists, follow the [instructions of the terraform module](https://ops.gitlab.net/gitlab-com/gl-infra/terraform-modules/cf_whitelists#whitelist-configuration).

 After the rule creation, comment the rule ID on the issue, as well as tagging the issue with the appropriate `rule-origin` label, as described above.